Mikerniker/100_Days_of_Python/Day55/README.md

 - Decorators with *args and **kwargs

 Other Notes
 - Debugging: Had some initial difficulties with "Not Found The requested URL was not found on the server.
-If you entered the URL manually please check your spelling and try again." - This happened because the site wasstill running on the previous server so (on Windows) you had to do a ctrl+alt+delete to restart everything.
+If you entered the URL manually please check your spelling and try again." - This happened because the site was still running on the previous server so (on Windows) you had to do a ctrl+alt+delete to restart everything.
 Then the code started working properly.